barbinbrad/openpilot-101/intro.md

 ## Inter-Process Communication

 So far, we've mentioned two processes: **controlsd** and **boardd**.
 This section will give a brief overview of the major processes and how they communicate with each other.
 You may have noticed that processes all end with the letter d.
 That's a nod to linux daemons, background processes that have no user control.
-Similarly, openpilot's procceses run without any direct user intervention.
+Similarly, openpilot's processes run without any direct user intervention.

-- **camerad**: interfaces with available camera hardware to generate images
+- **camerad**: interfaces with available camera hardware to generate images, which are encoded as videos
-- **sensorsd**: interfaces with available sensor hardware to generate data
+- **sensorsd**: interfaces with available sensor hardware to generate data from the hardware's IMU
 - **boardd**: interfaces with vehicle's CAN network and panda's ublox GPS chip to send and generate
 - **ubloxd**: converts raw GPS messages into realtime GPS data
 - **locationd**: combines inputs from sensors, gps, and model into realtime estimates for movement and position